bekk/bekk-christmas/post/functional/fable-remoting.md

 Again we use the endpoint with the same pattern.
 We call the function, and when it resolves, perform a command.

-Finally we need to have some way of actually calling this function and deleting it from the view.
+Finally we need to have some way of actually calling this function and deleting todos from the view.

 In the `containerBox` function we list each todo and we want to add a button there.
-Lets also add some inline styling (you might want to look away).
+Lets also add some inline styling (⚠️ viewer discretion is advised ).

 ```fsharp
 // index.fs